blobbybilb/why-component/README.md

 **Status: [production-ready meme](https://github.com/fireship-io/flamethrower#flamethrower-)**

 ## Why?
 I often want components, like in most frontend frameworks, in pure HTML/CSS/JS without the need to compile.
-This is a simplest way I could think of to implement this.
+This is the simplest way I could think of to implement this.

 ## Features: